Off-Site Delegate Participation in GA Business

 Using a telephone and a computer with high-speed access to the Internet, off-site delegates participate in the Plenary business sessions and mini-assemblies right along with the delegates who are on-site.

 All delegates are required to submit a certified GA credential from their congregation.
 An off-site delegate will count against a congregation's total number of delegates allowed; so off-site participation is not recommended for congregations that can send a full delegation to attend GA in person.

 Congregations are encouraged to provide resources for off-site delegates (ie., meeting space, technology, telecommunication), as much as is possible.

 Requirements for Participation

 - Represent a congregation certified for General Assembly.

-- Obtain a signed delegate credential from the congregation (during the off-site delegate registration process, the delegate will need enter unique ID information found on their credential card).
+- Obtain a delegate credential from the congregation (during the off-site registration process, the delegate will need enter unique ID information found on their credential).